 - It runs relatively quietly and for over an hour (in our case) on one charge;

 - there are only a few places that ours gets stuck.
-Before using it, I have to put up any dangling cables and put a makeshift barrier in front of the fridge to keep it from trying to clean under it (how ours got that cool scar);
+Before using the A4, I put up any dangling cables and set makeshift barriers to block a few trouble spots;

 - It’s smart enough to return to its base (most of the time) to recharge on its own;